thechelsuk/uk.thechels/_posts/2024-09-17-team-spoons.md

 > Spoon theory has become a shorthand for chronically ill people to explain how they're feeling and coping day-to-day.
 And for me, it's become a simple way to share with the able-bodied people in my life what I have the capacity for.

-Considering how this might apply to me, after two years of undiagnosed fatigue. but also how it might apply in an agile team setup workinh against an unsustainable pace.
+Considering how this might apply to me, after two years of undiagnosed fatigue, but also how it might apply in an agile team setup working against an unsustainable pace.